zahzag/MM1-Software/README.md

 to prepare the hardware for the implementation , we should , fix the server ip address , shiled the cpu-core  ,disable Simultaneaous multi-threading (SMT) , disable turbo-boost , and hyper threading  ,pin the process on it, set the CPU governor to “ondemand “, fix the frequency for each test, in the meanwhile , power consumption , frequency and utilization should be monitored in parallel, and choose the mean arrival rate that should not unstabilize the system ( CPU utilieation < 100% ) .

-# fix the server ip :
+# fix the server ip:
 the client send the jobs to the server using the ip address 10.0.0.2 / 9990 and 10.0.0.2 /9950 , so before starting the server , the user should set the ethernet card to use the 10.0.0.2 adress , and allow the lisetening on ports 9990 and 9950 set server address
 ### sudo ip addr add 10.0.0.2/24 dev enp0s31f6 , where enp0s31f6 is the ethernet card name